Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Limitations

-Another limitation of our approach, given our use of hyperlinks to estimate political polarization and the Perspective API to estimate toxicity, is that it is largely limited to relatively more active users and subreddits.
-We are only able to develop, in line with past works, toxicity norms and political estimations for subreddits that have at least 50 comments and more than 10 political URL submission posts.
-As a result, our results are skewed to subreddits and users that post more often.
-However, we argue that these subreddits and users make up a large percentage of users' experiences on the Reddit platform and thus accurately model how users interact with each other more generally.
-For example, our set considered subreddits have interactions from over 59.2\% of all active users (posted at least once in the 18-month time frame) on the platform and nearly all of the Reddit comments and submissions.
+\textbf{Measuring Toxicity.} Another limitation of our approach, given our use of the Perspective API to estimate toxicity, is that it is limited to relatively active users and subreddits.
+We are only able to develop, in line with past works, toxicity norms and political estimations for subreddits that have at least 100~comments.
+As such, our results are skewed to more active subreddits and users.
+At the same time, these subreddits and users make up a large percentage of users' experiences on Reddit.

-We lastly acknowledge that while we take into account many user-level and subreddit-level features throughout this work, there can of course be other confounders that we did not actively consider.
+\textbf{Confounds, Correlation, and Causation.} We lastly acknowledge that while we account for many user-level and subreddit-level features, there may be other hidden confounders.
+For example, while we attempted to remove automated accounts from much of our analysis by removing accounts that were labeled as ``bot'' accounts, due to the rapid rise of AI, within Reddit as a whole there could still be automated accounts.
+We note that we conducted this analysis for data in 2020 and 2022, before the release of ChatGPT however.
+We further emphasize that while we work to account for confounders, the results we present describe the correlation between misinformation, political polarization, and toxicity; we cannot ascribe causation.
+However, our results do align with a large literature of similar results~\cite{barbera2014social,barbera2015tweeting,bail2018exposure} some of which have found causal results.